 The Pacific is the largest of these oceans, covering 63,784,077 sq miles (165,200,000 km²).
-It fills the area between the western coastline of the Americas, the eastern coastlines of Asia and Africa, and is capped to the North and South by the Arctic and Antarctic regions.
+It fills the area between the western coastline of the Americas, the eastern coastlines of Asia and Australia, and is capped to the North and South by the Arctic and Antarctic regions.
 In part because of the numerous tropical islands of East Asia, the Pacific boasts the longest total shoreline, some 84,300 miles (135,663 km).
 It also holds the deepest point on the earth’s sea floor, the Challenger Deep in the Marianas Trench, near the island of Guam.
 At close to 11,000 meters below sea level, or almost 7 miles, this crevice was first sounded in 1875 by the HMS Challenger.
 It would be thought that life forms could not exist at that depth and extreme water pressure.
 But beginning with radiolarians dredged by the Challenger, hundreds of different species have been found in the Challenger Deep, including shrimp, flatworms, and single-celled protists thought to be very similar to Earth’s earliest life forms.
 The Pacific was named by Portuguese explorer Ferdinand Magellan, who set sail from Spain in 1519 to find a westerly route to the Spice Islands around the southernmost tip of South America.
 Rounding the Horn for the first time in November 1520, Magellan passed through the Straits now named for him into a vast sea so calm he described it as a “beautiful, peaceful [pacific] ocean.”
 Learn more about the Pacific Ocean.

 The next largest ocean is the Atlantic, with an area of 41,081,270 sq miles (106,400,000 km²).
 It is bounded by the Americas to its west, and by the western shores of Europe and Africa to its east.
 It includes the Mediterranean, Caribbean and Baltic Seas, and the Gulf of Mexico.
 Like the Pacific Ocean, it reaches to the Arctic and Antarctica.
 In European History, the Indian and eastern Atlantic Oceans were the most completely charted of the world’s seas until the 15th Century; indeed this area was considered the sum total of the known world.
 With the escalation of the Spice Trade, desire for a Western route to the East Indies led to the eventual navigation of the globe as we now know it.
 The warm, stormy waters of the North Atlantic once supported great populations of cod and sperm whale.
 Cod has been an important human food source for hundreds of years, notably during the founding of America’s colonies, when North American settlements relied heavily upon cod’s easily preserved high-quality flesh.
 The sperm whale, at over 20 meters in length, is the largest living toothed animal.
 It has huge stores of bodily oil, used to light the lamps of Europe and North America, made this whale greatly sought-after in the late 18th and early 19th Centuries, nearly leading to its extinction.
 While high-quality whale oil continued to be used in many industries well into the 20th Century, the development of kerosene meant the end to large-scale sperm whale hunting.
 Learn more about the Atlantic Ocean.